-Rudolf Hartmann served as general manager for fifteen years from 1952 to 1967, working side-by-side with general music directors Rudolf Kempe, Ferenc Fricsay and Joseph Keilberth.
-Two significant events occurred during the Hartmann era: the return to the restored Cuvilliés Theatre with The Marriage of Figaro in 1958 and the reopening of the Nationaltheater on 21 November 1963.
-With the aid of the "Friends of the National Theatre" and based on plans of Gerhard Graubner and Karl Fischer, it rose like a phoenix from the ashes in Neoclassicist glory.
+Another Hartmann, Rudolf, served as general manager for fifteen years from 1952 to 1967, working side-by-side with general music directors Rudolf Kempe, Ferenc Fricsay and Joseph Keilberth.
+Two significant events occurred during this second Hartmann era: the return to the restored Cuvilliés Theatre with The Marriage of Figaro in 1958 and the reopening of the National Theatre on 21 November 1963.
+With the aid of the "Friends of the National Theatre" and based on plans by Gerhard Graubner and Karl Fischer, it rose like a phoenix from the ashes in Neoclassicist glory.

 A new era at the Munich Opera began in 1967 when Günther Rennert assumed the reins.
 Together with Wolfgang Sawallisch, who served as general music director from 1968, Rennert took his comprehensive concept of a well-balanced blend of avant-garde theatre and music theatre and turned it into reality in the form of world theatre with a view toward modernism.
 His programmes also included world-renowned guest artists, including such eminent stage directors as Boleslav Barlog, August Everding, Leopold Lindtberg, Oscar Fritz Schuh, Vaclav Kašlik, Bohumil Herlischka and Jean-Pierre Ponelle.
 With the 1976 festival, Günther Rennert took his leave of the Munich Opera.

-Wolfgang Sawallisch found it an appealing idea to put the extraordinary options and efficiency of “his” house to the test by presenting large work cycles.
-In 1983 he offered audiences the unique opportunity of witnessing all 13 of Richard Wagner’s music dramas.
-In 1988 he opened all of Richard Strauss's works to discussion in an unprecedented full cycle of the composer's stage works.
-In 1987 he delivered a completely new production of Wagner's Ring during the regular season in the short space of 10 days.
+Wolfgang Sawallisch wanted to put the extraordinary potential and efficiency of “his” house to the test by presenting large work cycles.
+In 1983, he offered audiences the unique opportunity to witness all 13 of Richard Wagner’s music dramas.
+In 1988, he presented all of Richard Strauss's works in an unprecedented full cycle of the composer's stage works.
+In 1987, he delivered a completely new production of Wagner's Ring der Nibelungen during the regular season in the short space of 10 days.
 At a time when the top productions of the major houses were increasingly interchangeable in terms of selection of works and casting, he sought individual artistic paths.
 In the ten years of his administration as State Opera Director he tried to stress the unique profile of the Munich Opera, among other things by placing greater weight on dramatic operas and lending special emphasis to classical modernism.

 Sir Peter Jonas

 Sir Peter Jonas was General Manager of the Bavarian State Opera from 1993 until the end of the 2005-2006 season.
-This Englishman of German descent had previously served as artistic director of the Chicago Symphony Orchestra and the English National Opera in London.
-With all respect for tradition, Peter Jonas has concentrated more specifically than his predecessors on the theatrical element in opera, including the visual aspect.
-New stage directors and designers have given the traditional house an innovative, adventurous profile, which was also communicated to the general public through a contemporary approach to PR.
+The Englishman of German descent had previously served as artistic director of the Chicago Symphony Orchestra and the English National Opera in London.
+With a respect for tradition, Peter Jonas concentrated more strongly than his predecessors on the theatrical element in opera, including the visual aspect.
+New stage directors and designers gave the traditional house an innovative, adventurous profile, which was also communicated to the general public through a contemporary approach to PR.

-From 1998 to 2006 with Zubin Mehta, another major conductor was guiding the musical destiny of the house, again with great respect for tradition, but also with an inquisitive eye toward the future.
+From 1998 to 2006, Zubin Mehta was the General Music Director of the Staatsoper.
+With him another major conductor guided the musical destiny of the house, paying respect to tradition, while also looking towards the future.

-With his understanding of musical theatre as live experience, as theatre “expanded and compacted by the dimension of music”, Nikolaus Bachler wanted to afford the dramaturgical aspect special weighting.
-Along with exceptional musical, theatrical and aesthetic aspirations, this forms one of the three essential pillars of musical theatre.
+With his understanding of musical theatre as live experience, as theatre “expanded and compacted by the dimension of music”, Nikolaus Bachler wanted to give weight to the dramaturgical aspect.
+Along with exceptional musical, theatrical and aesthetic aspirations, dramaturgy forms one of the three essential pillars of musical theatre.